 Therefore, you have to use online visual merchandising techniques to arrange the pages of your website in the most captivating way while also making use of buttons or clickable images to lead them to make purchases.

 You don’t have compelling descriptions

-Instead, Apple will put the benefits first – ‘super fast performance,’ ‘hold up to 30,000 songs’, or ‘razor sharp detail’ are all good examples.
-Think about what they product actually does for the customer, and describe it in a compelling and engaging way.
+Instead, Apple will put the benefits first – ‘super-fast performance,’ ‘hold up to 30,000 songs’, or ‘razor-sharp detail’ are all good examples.
+Think about what their product actually does for the customer, and describe it in a compelling and engaging way.

 You aren’t embracing SEO or SEM

 As LD SEO Sydney points out, sound SEO is critical to the success of your business, and with the right strategy in place, it will help you find better quality clients who are more likely to buy from you.
 SEO is great for finding what is known as organic traffic and requires a fair amount of ongoing work and time to succeed.
 But you should also think about buying paid traffic, through an SEM – or search engine marketing – campaign.

 This involves using services like Google’s Adwords to draw in a few more customers who are interested in your products.
 A good mix of both these strategies should improve your performance by a significant amount.

 Finally, make sure that when customers want to buy something they can do so as quickly as possible.
 If your shopping cart abandonment rates are high, there is probably a good reason why, and it needs a bit of work to improve.
 Start by reducing the number of tasks you ask of the customer.
 For example, you only really need a name, address, and bank details to process the transaction – not their sex, company name, start sign and favorite color.

 Don’t forget, people shop online for convenience, and if it is quicker to go elsewhere – to one of your rivals – people will drop you like a hot potato if you ask them to jump through hoops.